MaayonThayaparan/Text-Editor-and-Generator/README.md

 2. Create a new Java Project in your workspace
 3. File -> Import -> Select "File System" -> Next -> Browse and set
 	  root directory to folder contents of zip were extracted to -> Finish

+## Executing the Program
+- Open the projet

 ### Troubleshooting:
 - Do the following if you get the following error: “java.lang.UnsupportedClassVersionError:”